 The 100-year gold price chart offers many valuable insights.
-If anything, the gold price chart over +100 years confirms that gold is a store of value as it protects against inflation.
-Must-see: historical gold price chart and long term government debt correlation.
+If anything, historical gold charts make the point that gold is a store of value and provides protection against growing government debt.

 The 100-year gold price trend has been directionally higher over the decades.
 The gold price matters to people, including both investors and consumers, for the following reasons: